oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 	1. Account Service

-		Create a database "binding" by tunning this command.
+		Create a database "binding" by running this command.
 Enter the password (`Welcome1234##`) when prompted.
 This will create a Kubernetes secret in the `application` namespace called `account-db-secrets` which contains the username (`account`), password, and URL to connect to the Oracle Autonomous Database instance associated with the Oracle Backend for Spring Boot.

 		```shell
     	oractl:> <copy>bind --appName application --serviceName account --springBindingPrefix spring.db</copy>